CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 Instead of engaging in a combat roll, a player can choose to focus purely on their movement in combat, doubling their movement speed.
 They can still Dodge.

+## Stationary Shooting (Advantage) (Disadvantage to Dodge Rolls)

+Remain stationary for an entire round to gain a more stable base for ranged attacks.
+Advantage on all of ranged attacks for that round, except against opponents engaging the character with a Melee or Reach Range combat roll.
+Due to being a stationary target, Disadvantage on Dodge Roll.

 ## Focused Shot (Advantage) (Disadvantage to Dodge Rolls)

 This is an [Assist](./../GeneralRules/Assists.md), which is usually achieved with the Perception Core Skill.

-While making a ranged attack, remain still and focus on a single shot.
+While making a ranged attack, focus on a single shot.
 Your Engageable Opponents is reduced to 1 for the turn.
-You can not move while making a focused shot and have Disadvantage to Dodging.

 ## Charge (Advantage)